Frequently Asked Questions: General

 Chapel Field expects that students are attending their local church with their families.
 In grades 6-12, church attendance is recorded through quarterly church assignments.

 -Is FINANCIAL AID available for parents with limited financial resources?

 Financial aid is available to parents whom the administration deems eligible.
 For more information contact the school registrar at firstname.lastname@example.org

 -How are SNOW DAYS handled?

 Chapel Field makes a decision on delays or closings based on our local districts' decisions as well as weather conditions.
 Parents will be notified through our parent alert system as well and decisions can be found on our website, on Facebook, or by calling the school.

 -Are ART and MUSIC classes included in the TUITION PRICE?

-Chorus is included at all levels with band and select ensembles beginning in 6th grade, all at no additional cost.
-Art is included in grades K-5 and is available at an affordable additional cost for grades 6-12.
+Chorus and Art is included at all levels with band and select ensembles beginning in 6th grade, all at no additional cost.

 -Are AP CLASSES offered at Chapel Field?